-- Minimum ‘last-modified-date’ […]: If this field is set, a profile has to have been modified in some way (for example, adding an order or updating contact information) since this date in order for the profile to be loaded.
+- Examine only recently updated profiles (optional): If this field is set, a profile has to have been modified in some way since this date (for example, adding an order or updating contact information) in order for the profile to be loaded.
 You can leave this field empty.
 Set a value here if you want to exclude older, inactive profiles.

-- Maximum number of profiles to process: This is provided mostly for testing purposes, for example, to benchmark the runtime.
-If set to 0, there is no limit to the number of profiles, except possibly by the segment or the requirement to disregard empty values.
+- Maximum number of profiles to process: Use this option for testing purposes, for example, to benchmark runtimes for the notebook.
+If you set it to 0, the notebook will not limit the number of profiles examined, aside from the segment count or the option to disregard empty values.

 See Setting AI Workbench notebook parameters for instructions on editing your notebook input values.

 You can run the notebook manually or through scheduling.
 Manual runs allow for more detailed monitoring of the notebook’s execution and timings.
 With scheduling, you can set a repeating cadence for the notebook to run automatically.
 Scheduling also ensures a log gets saved and that the notebook does not have to share resources with other notebooks.
 For more information on these options, see Scheduling and running AI Workbench notebooks.

 Examining your probabilistic matching results